angelicamapeso/nominate-it/README.md

 Nominate is a website for sending in your top 5 movies.

 Add movies to your nomination list by selecting a result from the search.
-Your submission will appear on the 'Nominees' page.
+Your submission will appear on the 'Nominations' page.
 Browse through the lists to see what other people nominated as their top 5's.

 All movie data is retrieved with the [OMDb API](http://www.omdbapi.com/).